 A U.S. shareholder of a PFIC may elect to mark the PFIC stock to market if the stock is "marketable stock."
-See the instructions for Election F on page 5 for information on making this election.
+See the instructions for Election C later for information on making this election.

 Marketable stock.
 Marketable stock is: